LighthouseHPC/lighthouse/sandbox/trilinos/README.md

 pate.motter@colorado.edu

 # Basic idea #
-* This work involves potential dissertation work involving the Lighthouse project
+* This work involves adding support and testing for the Trilinos library to Lighthouse
-* Currently targeting the Trilinos scientific library